IntelliJ Platform Plugin SDK Help

 • Given X terms and Y contexts, it will result in X*Y strings.
 It is acceptable to have several strings for small X and Y. For more cases, the translations may become unmaintainable.

-• If terms are provided other by plugins via an extension point, the extension point API would require a change to provide full strings.
+• If plugins provide terms via an extension point, the extension point API would require a change to provide full strings.

 Messages Depending on Numbers